IuriiVM/csharp-calculator/README.md

 * Adjust your code using TDD approach in order to handle attempt to enter non-numeric value as previous input.
 Method should return "0" in this case.
 * Handle attempt to enter non-numeric value as new input.
 Method should return previous input in the case it contains valid value.
 * Handle case when previous input contains "0" (default) value.
 Method should return only new input in the case it contains valid value.

+## Task 5 "Introducing WinForms UI and ability to work with arithmetic operations"
+* Introduce click event handlers for 9 numeric buttons.
+* Adjust set of unit tests and business logic in order to handle entry of arithmetic operations.
+Make sure that entry of single operation only is allowed.
+You can skip processing of second operand, but method should be able to put together say "25" and "+" etc. Please also think of proper handling of possible negative cases.
+* Add 4 buttons and event handlers related with arithmetic operations.